-The decrease in workers compensation claims over the last 12 months from 251 to 222, can be attributed to the decrease in our Lost Time Injury Frequency Rate as detailed in Figures 1 and 2 above improve our capacity to manage emergencies and contingency plans are in place to address major incidents or security breaches.
+The decrease in workers compensation claims over the last 12 months from 251 to 222, can be attributed to the decrease in our Lost Time Injury Frequency Rate as detailed in Figures 1 and 2 above.

 Our occupational health and safety (OHS) policy provides the framework for us to manage our OHS risk.